THE R COLLECTIVE’S SOURCING GUIDELINES AND MANUFACTURING CODE OF CONDUCT

 ● Fabric source disclosure: We are under Non Disclosure Agreements (NDA) with our fabric ‘waste’ partners, which prevents us from publicly disclosing the exact source of our fabrics.
 Until such time that our waste partners are willing to be publicly-disclosed, we are required to keep our source of fabrics confidential from the public and media.
 However, we maintain good levels of fabric sourcing information, and are able, on an ad-hoc basis, to share certain information with our private stakeholders about our fabric sourcing, as may be required.

-● Animal derived materials and animal welfare: We only upcycle wool and leather materials from luxury and premium companies that have a strong commitment to sustainability.
+● Animal derived materials and animal welfare: We only reuse wool and leather materials from luxury and premium companies that have a strong commitment to sustainability.
 Wherever possible, we preferentially source animal-derived materials from companies that have suitable animal welfare codes of conduct in place.
-We do not upcycle real fur, exotic skins or any species listed in CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+We do not reuse real fur, exotic skins or any species listed in CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) in our own collections.

 The R Collective’s manufacturing code of conduct: